Thai parties make push to woo voters ahead of Sunday election

 Opinion polls show the Pheu Thai is likely to win most seats, continuing its string of strong performances in every vote since 2001, including twice in landslides.

-Its candidates for prime minister include Paethongtarn Shinawatra, the youngest daughter of family patriarch Thaksin Shinawatra, and real estate mogul Srettha Thavisin - both of whom have limited political experience.
+Its candidates for prime minister include Paetongtarn Shinawatra, the youngest daughter of family patriarch Thaksin Shinawatra, and real estate mogul Srettha Thavisin - both of whom have limited political experience.

 "May 14 will be a historic day.
-We will change from a dictatorship to a democratically elected government," Paethongtarn, 36, told thousands of supporters in her first rally after giving birth mid-campaign.
+We will change from a dictatorship to a democratically elected government," Paetongtarn, 36, told thousands of supporters in her first rally after giving birth mid-campaign.

 Move Forward Party, another key opposition group, has seen a late-stage surge and is banking on young people - including 3.3 million eligible first-time voters aged 18 to 22.